softkot/gbq/README.md

 SELECT * FROM [${DATASET}.$table] $filter
 #end
 ```
-* Create context object to connect BigQuery with specified credentials
+* Create context object to connect BigQuery with specified credentials and SQL templates
 ```
 BqContext context = new BqContext.Builder()
             .withProjectId("my-big-query-project")